hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 <div class="figure-label">Fig. 3: Making `MyInt` less useless.</div>

 The first thing you’ll notice in Figure 3 will be the somewhat awkward naming scheme of the functions.
-This is so because we mangle the names by hand, which is a bit tedious, but, in my opinion, bearable<sup><a href="#4">4</a></sup>.
+This had to happen because we mangle the names by hand, which is a bit tedious, but, in my opinion, bearable<sup><a href="#4">4</a></sup>.

 It will all start to make sense again when we look at Figure 4, in which we